CtrlK

 Distinctiveness Conflict Risk

-The health analysis domain provides some distinctiveness, but the broad scope covering data integration, pattern recognition, risk prediction, recommendations, Q&A, and report generation is so wide that it could overlap with more specific health-related skills or general data analysis skills.
+The health analysis domain provides some distinctiveness, but the broad scope covering data integration, pattern recognition, risk prediction, recommendations, Q&A, and report generation is quite wide and could overlap with other health-related or general data analysis skills.

 2 / 3